Similar to Medicare Advantage, Medicare Supplement Insurance helps to offset the costs of Original Medicare.**

 How does Medigap help to cover costs?
 Suppose you are admitted as an inpatient to an acute care hospital.
-Medicare will bill $1,676 per benefit period.
+Medicare will charge $1,736.00 per 60 day benefit period.
 This is your Part A deductible.
-For outpatient services (Part B), Medicare pays 80% of the cost.
+For outpatient services (Part B), Medicare pays 80%.
 Your share is 20%.
-For physician visits, this is typically manageable.
-For other kinds of outpatient treatment such as ER visits, ambulance transport, radiological tests, and surgery at an ambulatory center, 20% can be expensive.
+For physician visits, 20% is typically manageable.
+For emergency room visits, ambulance transport, radiological tests, and surgery at an outpatient hospital, 20% can be expensive.

 What are the tradeoffs?

-Monthly premiums can be expensive.
-You will need to enroll in a separate prescription plan.
-While some Medigap plans offer value added benefits, such as a vision discount plan, or health club memberships, they do not offer the extensive number of extra benefits built into Medicare Advantage plans.
-Finally, Medicare Supplement plans are typically medically underwritten.
+1. Monthly premiums can be expensive.
+2. You will need to enroll in a separate prescription plan.
+3. Medigap plans do not include the extra benefits that are typically baked into Medicare Advantage plans.
+4. Eligibility for a Medicare Supplement plan typically requires answers to a variety of medical questions.
+This is called medical underwriting.

 Is it possible to purchase Medicare Supplement Insurance without medical underwriting?

-Yes.
-You have a six-month open enrollment period that begins the month you are 65 or older and enrolled in Medicare Part B. Insurance companies must sell you a policy at the best available rate regardless of your health status.
-They cannot deny you coverage.
-Certain situations may allow you to enroll in Medicare Supplement Insurance without medical underwriting.
-For example, if you drop your Medigap plan to enroll in a Medicare Advantage plan for the first time and decide, in less than a year, that it’s not for you, you can switch back to Medicare Supplement Insurance.
-If you declined Medicare Part B because you had employer insurance and, upon retirement, enroll in Part B, you have a six month window to enroll in a Medicare Supplement plan.
+You have a six-month open enrollment period that begins the month you are 65 and/or enrolled in Medicare Part B. Insurance companies must sell you a policy at the best available rate regardless of your health status.
+You cannot be denied coverage.
+Other select situations may allow you to enroll in Medicare Supplement Insurance without medical underwriting.

 Can I have a Medigap plan and Medicare Advantage plan at the same time?

-No. It is illegal for you to have both plans at the same time.
+No. It is illegal to have both at the same time.

 *This site is not affiliated with or endorsed by any government agency.